Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Create-Shader-Graph.md

 For a full list of provided options, see the [Universal Render Pipeline]() and [High Definition Render Pipeline]() documentation.

-For this example, Universal is installed so a Unversal Lit Shader Graph has been created.
+For this example, Universal is installed so a Universal Lit Shader Graph has been created.

 Double-click your newly created Shader Graph Asset to open it in the Shader Graph window.